DreamRunnerMoshi/GrokkingCodingInterview/README.md

 Code base is implementation of https://www.educative.io/courses/grokking-the-coding-interview.
 I have no copyright to use as my algorithms.

-If you like  method of this course, please buy this course.
+If you like algorithms of this course, please buy this course.